-Kidney cancer is also known as renal cancer and is the eighth most common adult cancer in the UK.
+Kidney cancer is also known as renal cancer and is the seventh most common adult cancer in the UK.

 Kidney cells become malignant or cancerous and grow out of control, forming a tumour.
 Almost all kidney cancers first appear in the lining of tiny tubes called tubules in the kidney.
 This type of kidney cancer is called renal cell carcinoma.
 The good news is that most of these cancers are found before they spread (metastasise) to distant organs.
 And cancers caught early are easier to treat successfully.

 The kidneys are two bean-shaped organs, each about the size of a fist.
 They lie just below the ribcage on each side of the body.
 Their main job is to filter your blood, removing waste products and making urine.

 In many cases, people may have no early symptoms of kidney cancer.
 As the tumour grows larger, symptoms may appear.
 You may have one or more of these kidney cancer symptoms:

 Kidney cancer that spreads to other parts of your body may cause other symptoms, such as:

 What causes kidney cancer?

 Doctors don't know the causes of kidney cancer.
 But certain factors appear to increase the risk of getting kidney cancer.
 For example, kidney cancer occurs most often in people over 40.
 These are some other risk factors for kidney cancer.

 - Smoking.
 If you smoke cigarettes, your risk of getting kidney cancer is twice that of non-smokers.
 Cigars may also increase your risk.